On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Warmup

 Linearized analyses of SGD in expectation predict stability by averaging curvature information across all samples (see App.~\ref{app:Background on linear stability}).
-In particular, under mean-square analysis, the distance of the iterates to a minimizer remains bounded as long as the step size $\eta$ is below a threshold determined by an average sharpness of the loss.
-Here, we show that the full nonlinear dynamics can behave differently.
-Stability in expectation may be governed by a single batch rather than by an average.
+In particular, under mean-square analysis, the expected squared distance of the iterates from a minimizer remains bounded as long as the step size $\eta$ is below a threshold that depends on the curvature of all samples through an averaging effect.
+Here, we show that the actual nonlinear dynamics of SGD can behave fundamentally differently.
+In certain cases, stability in expectation is governed by a single batch rather than by an averaged stability criterion.

 To illustrate this discrepancy, we examine the dynamics of SGD on the following functions: